 This week is White Cane Week!

-White Cane Week, celebrated across Canada in the first full week of February every year, raises awareness about how blind people travel and make a difference in their communities.
-In 2019, White Cane Week takes place from Sunday, February 3rd to Saturday, February 9th.
+White Cane Week takes place across Canada in the first full week of February every year.
+The week raises awareness about how blind people travel and make a difference in their communities.
+In 2024, White Cane Week takes place from Sunday, February 4th to Saturday, February 10th.

 White Cane Week is named after the white cane, a tool many blind and visually impaired people use to travel.
 While they walk, they move the cane from side to side in front of them.
 The feel and sound of the cane on the ground or floor gives them information about what is ahead, including: